Tidy data

 • Conclusion: the variable unitid does not uniquely identify rows in the data frame ipeds_hc_temp

-Second, Let’s investigate whether the comination of unitid and lstudy uniquely identifies rows in data frame ipeds_hc_temp
+Second, Let’s investigate whether the combination of unitid and lstudy uniquely identifies rows in data frame ipeds_hc_temp.

 ipeds_hc_temp %>% # start with data frame object ipeds_hc_temp